 Nevada state residents may have additional rights under the Senate Bill 220.
 If you have any questions regarding your rights, please do not hesitate to contact us at: firstname.lastname@example.org.

 Nearpod complies with the provisions of the Brazilian General Data Protection Law ("LGDP”) regarding the collection, use, and retention of personal information from Brazil to the United States.

 OTHER PRIVACY LAWS:

 Nearpod is committed to complying with all other data protection laws applicable to its delivery of the Nearpod Materials.

 All accounts and users.

 A list of these sub-processors will be provided upon request to email@example.com.

 We may also share your personally identifiable information with law enforcement officials, or other third-parties, when we are compelled to do so by a subpoena, court order, or similar legal procedure.
-If there is a separate agreement in place with a school or district customer, and the terms of that agreement require notice to them of the governmental request for information, such notice will be given (so long as legally permitted to do so).
+If there is a separate agreement in place with an Institution, and the terms of that agreement require notice to them of the governmental request for information, such notice will be given (so long as legally permitted to do so).
 If there is no separate agreement, then no notice will be given to the affected User.